Dynamic Feature Pruning and Consolidation for Occluded Person Re-Identification

 \subsection{Multi-view Feature Matching Module}

 After the feature pruning, we would like to find the most related patches from other views that not been occluded for consolidation, such strategy has been proved to be effective~\cite{xu2022learning, yu2021neighbourhood}.
-Specifically, we first learn a gallery memory with a standard vision transformer following \cite{he2021transreid}.
+Specifically, we first learn a gallery memory with the pre-trained encoder.
 With the pruned query image features, we rank patches in the gallery memory according to their similarity with the query.
 Considering that there exists appearance gap between the pruned query feature and holistic feature in gallery memory, we measure the similarity from both the image-level and patch-level.
-As shown in \cref{fig:pipe-line}, we linearly combine image-level and patch-level distance to match the query image with gallery memory images.
+As shown in \cref{figpipeline}, we linearly combine image-level and patch-level distance to match the query image with gallery memory images.

 \textbf{Image-level distance.} We define the image-level distance as the cosine similarity between the $[\mathrm{cls}]$ tokens of query and gallery memory as follows:

 where $x_{cls}^{(i)}$ and $x_{cls}^{(j)}$ is $[\mathrm{cls}]$ token of i-th query image and j-th image in gallery memory. $\left \langle \ \cdot \ \right \rangle $ is the dot product.